 Petrovietnam Journal

 An official scientific journal of the Vietnam National Oil and Gas Groupen-USPetrovietnam Journal2615-9902<p>1.
 The Author assigns all copyright in and to the article (the Work) to the Petrovietnam Journal, including the right to publish, republish, transmit, sell and distribute the Work in whole or in part in electronic and print editions of the Journal, in all media of expression now known or later developed.</p> <p>2.
 By this assignment of copyright to the Petrovietnam Journal, reproduction, posting, transmission, distribution or other use of the Work in whole or in part in any medium by the Author requires a full citation to the Journal, suitable in form and content as follows: title of article, authors’ names, journal title, volume, issue, year, copyright owner as specified in the Journal, DOI number.
-Links to the final article published on the website of the Journal are encouraged.</p>Enhanced oil recovery (EOR) in fractured granite basement reservoirs: Non-chemical solutions for the Bach Ho field
+Links to the final article published on the website of the Journal are encouraged.</p>AN ARTIFICIAL NEURAL NETWORK APPROACH TO OPTIMIZE THE WATER FLOODING OF BACH HO OILFIELD, OFFSHORE VIETNAM

 Copyright (c)